ceball/git-dat/README.md

 ## Installation

-Visit https://github.com/ceball/git-dat/releases/tag/v0.1 and download the appropriate zip. git-dat is one binary file so all you need to do is put it on your path.
+Visit https://github.com/ceball/git-dat/releases/latest and download the appropriate zip for your platform. git-dat is one binary file so all you need to do is put it on your path.

 ## Usage